Charlie Blackmon Player Props: Rockies vs. Diamondbacks

 Charlie Blackmon At The Plate

+- Blackmon has 25 hits this season and a team-best OBP of .389.

-- Among qualifying hitters, he ranks 53rd in batting average, while his on-base percentage ranks 21st and he is 94th in slugging.
+- Among qualifying hitters in baseball, he ranks 55th in batting average, 22nd in on-base percentage, and 101st in slugging.

-- In 24 games played this year, he has hit a homer in two of them.
+- He has hit a long ball in two of 25 games played this season, and in 1.9% of his plate appearances.

-- Blackmon has driven in a run in four games this year (16.7%), including two games with multiple runs batted in.
+- In four games this season (16.0%), Blackmon has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.